JCVenterInstitute/VIGOR4/INSTALL.md

 the European Bioinformatics Institute at [Exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate).
-VIGOR4 has been tested with the latest released exonerate version 2.2.0 and has known incompatibilities with the development version 2.4.0.
+VIGOR4 has been tested with the latest released exonerate version 2.2.0 and with the development version 2.4.0.

+Note: exonerate should be compiled with assertions disabled to work sucessfully with VIGOR4.

 ### Vigor Viral Database